Last Updated on March 8, 2021 by Julia Wilson

 Symptoms of hemophilia usually present before the cat reaches adulthood.
 Bleeding may occur due to a trauma such as a scratch or a wound.
 The severity of bleeding depends on the amount of clotting factor missing from the cat’s blood.
 Kittens with a severe deficiency in affected factors often die at birth.

-- Protracted bleeding following injury and/or surgery which may first occur when the cat is spayed or neutered.
+- Protracted bleeding following injury and/or surgery that may first occur when the cat is spayed or neutered.
 Bleeding is usually milder in cats with hemophilia B.

 - Prolonged oral bleeding when the baby teeth are replaced by adult teeth.